juswaldy/noobrainer/README.md

 # noobrainer

-This here is a repo for our MLE capstone project at [fourthbrain.ai](https://www.fourthbrain.ai/), cohort 6.
+This is a repo for our Machine Learning Engineer capstone project at [fourthbrain.ai](https://www.fourthbrain.ai/), cohort 6.
 The domain we have chosen is Natural Language Processing, specifically Automated Metadata Tagging and Topic Modeling.

 ## The Problem